203 SCHOOL LEAVER DATA - STUDENT

 Description

-The 203 Student Leaver Data record identifies students who were enrolled at some point during the prior school year and did not graduate, earn a GED by August 31, or return to school enrollment by the last Friday in September.
+In Submission 1, the 203 Student School Leaver record identifies students who were enrolled in grades 7-12 at some point during the prior school year and did not graduate, earn a GED by August 31, or return to school enrollment by the last Friday in September (the school start window).
+In Submission 1, the 203 Student School Leaver record also identifies students who have graduated in the prior school year.

 Business Rules